home | about us

 Who Cares?
 (Part 1)

-Write down three people who you love, trust, and deeply care for.
+Write down three people for whom you love, trust, and deeply care.
 They should be people that love, live, and care for you, too.

 1. _________________